 - Oracle Park: April 11, 2000 to present

 - Scottsdale Stadium: March 12, 1992 to present (Spring Training ballpark)

-Due to safety issues, hoverboards are prohibited in AT&T Park.
+Due to safety issues, hoverboards are prohibited in Oracle Park.

 Junior Giants, the flagship program of the Giants Community Fund, is a free, non-competitive program serving youth 5-18 years old, both in the inner cities and rural areas in California, Nevada, and Oregon.
 Along with the fundamentals of baseball, the leagues stress character development, literacy and healthy living.
 Visit jrgiants.org to find a league near you.